tnm/qr/README.md

 A Capped Collection
 --------------------

-I don't know if you've heard, but Donald Knuth will be joining Radiohead soon.
-They need an organ player.
-Amazing, I know.
-Anyway, Radiohead has a max of five members, so someone is going to have to get kicked out of the band.
-Let's demonstrate this with a Capped Collection.
+Radiohead is adding a band member.
+Radiohead has a max of five members, so someone is going to have to get kicked out of the band.
+We'll do this with a Capped Collection.

 	>> from qr import CappedCollection
 	>> radiohead_cc = CappedCollection('Radiohead', 5)